How To Pray

 For yours is the kingdom and the power and the glory forever -- "The words of Jesus' model prayer to his disciples sum up all the above when he says to the Father: 'YOURS is the kingdom (the agenda, the program, the project); YOURS is the power (the supply, the energy, the accomplishing ability); YOURS is the glory' (the praise, the credit, the honor for what has occurred)."

-In different circumstances we find Christians DEFIANTLY praying AGAINST their ENEMIES just as David did in Psalm 35:1-6 where he said, "FIGHT AGAINST those who fight against me....
+We find Christians DEFIANTLY praying AGAINST their ENEMIES just as David did in Psalm 35:1-6 where he said, "FIGHT AGAINST those who fight against me....
 Let them BE CONFOUNDED and PUT TO SHAME ... let them BE TURNED BACK and BROUGHT TO CONFUSION ...
 Let them BE as CHAFF ...
 Let their way BE DARK and SLIPPERY" etcetera.
 "DESTROY thou them, O God" (Ps.5:10).
 "Let DEATH SEIZE upon them" (Ps.55:15; cp.
 109:9).
 "BREAK thou the ARM of the wicked" (Ps.10:15).
 "SCATTER THEM ...
 BRING THEM DOWN ...
 CONSUME THEM IN WRATH" (Ps.
 59; see also Ps.69, 79, 83, 94, & 140).
 "And David saith, Let their table be made a SNARE, and a TRAP, and a STUMBLING BLOCK, and a RECOMPENSE unto them" (Rom.11:9).
 Or as Zechariah said, "The Eternal look upon it (the evil), and REQUIRE it" (i.e. "avenge me") (2 Chr.24:22).
 We also read that Jeremiah was commanded by God to "PRAY NOT FOR this people" (Jer.7:16; 11:14; 14:11; cp.18:18-23) because their sins were so great.
 Or as Paul stated in 2 Timothy 4:14: "Alexander, the coppersmith, did me much evil; THE LORD REWARD HIM ACCORDING TO HIS WORKS," and in 1 Corinthians 16:22: "If any man love not the Lord Jesus Christ, LET HIM BE ANATHEMA MARANATHA (Literal Aramaic means "Let him be ACCURSED at Christ's coming")" (cp.
 Gal.1:8).
-Christian martyres in the middle ages are even pictured as praying, "How long, O Lord, holy and true, dost thou not JUDGE AND AVENGE OUR BLOOD ON THEM that dwell on the earth?"
+Christian martyrs in the middle ages are even pictured as praying, "How long, O Lord, holy and true, dost thou not JUDGE AND AVENGE OUR BLOOD ON THEM that dwell on the earth?"
 (Rev.6:10).
-If our persecutors blame us for such prayers, they need to be reminded of the scripture that says, "As the bird by wandering, as the swallow by flying, so the curse causeless shall not come."
+Those who find such prayers offensive, need to be reminded of the scripture that says, "As the bird by wandering, as the swallow by flying, so the CURSE CAUSELESS shall not come."
 (Pr.
 26:2).